 Stan joined Watsi on March 12th, 2013.
-1,771 other people also joined Watsi on that day!
-Stan's most recent donation traveled 8,800 miles to support Ly Houn, a nine-year-old student from Cambodia, to fund burn contracture release surgery so he can return to pursuing his dreams free of discomfort.
+1,770 other people also joined Watsi on that day!
+Stan's most recent donation traveled 8,800 miles to support Chetra, a bright and active student from Cambodia, to fund burn contracture release surgery so he can return to pursuing his dreams free of discomfort.

 Stan has funded healthcare for 46 patients in 9 countries.